miztiik/security-automation-respond-to-failed-ssh-access/README.md

 1. ## Testing the solution

+    1. Goto EC2>SecurityGroup>Update port22 rule to allow only your IP(to stop the world attacking the server)
     1. Goto `AWS SNS` subscribe yourself to the `InfoSecOps` SNS Topic.
     1. Use the commands given in the cloudformation template to trigger `invalid_ssh_user` logs,
     1. You should receive an email with remediation action